 provide the Company with support and reasonable access to information for recording, perfecting, securing, defending, and enforcing such rights in any and all countries, including (without limitation) in case the validity of any Rights is challenged.

-The Author hereby grants the Company the right to apply for the registration (in any part of the world) of a patent, an utility model, industrial design right, trademark or any other industrial property right or any other type of registrable right with respect to any Company Works.
+The Author hereby grants the Company the right to apply for the registration (in any part of the world) of a patent, a utility model, industrial design right, trademark or any other industrial property right or any other type of registrable right with respect to any Company Works.

 The Author hereby irrevocably and unconditionally waives any and all of his current and future rights and claims to receive any income, compensation or other payment in connection with any Rights, including, without limitation, any right to receive any income, compensation or other payment on the account of any income or consideration receivable in connection with any invention or utility model being part of the Company Works.